 The below diagram illustrates two very different organisational structures.
 The one on the left is a typical command and control structure and operates much like a machine.
 There is a top down hierarchy and often several specialised departments are delivering their bit to achieve the organisation’s objectives.

 The organisation on the right operates very differently.
-Leadership is the centre of the organisation, these leaders are visionaries and exceptional motivators.
+Leadership is the center of the organisation, these leaders are visionaries and exceptional motivators.
 The teams are strategic groups with a variety of business units that enable collaboration at the highest level.
 This structure works more like a living organism to achieve the overall strategic direction

 The benefits of a collaborative organisation will enable you to involve managers, frontline leaders and staff to understand the purpose and strategic direction of the organisation.
 Collaborative organisations are more flexible, they are results driven and communication operates effectively both up, down and laterally.